ovh/docs/pages/platform/ai-training/12_HOWTO_install_cli/guide.en-ie.md

 section: How to
 order: 2
 ---
-*Last updated 14th August, 2020.*
+*Last updated 7th September, 2020.*

 ## Objective

-This guide covers the installtion of the \$partner\_full client.
+This guide covers the installation of the \$partner\_full client.
 The client is the recommended means of interaction with the **AI Training** service.

 ## Requirements